 3. Don’t worry if you get writer’s block, it’s a sign you’re breaking new ground.

 4. Re-writing and all that editing stuff – that’s just for people who aren’t very good.

 5. Use loads of adverbs, that way readers who don’t have good imaginations will be able to visualise what’s happening.

 6. Always write what you think will sell well.

 7. Don’t worry too much about spelling, grammar and punctuation – if you’ve got a totally unique and utterly compelling writing style, readers will overlook a few errors.

 8. Don’t read anything by the writers you really like, cos that’ll just put you off.

 9. Write in a genre you’re not familiar with.
 In fact, the less you know, the better.

 10. Make your central character just like you.

-12. Finally, before you upload it to Amazon et al, don’t let anyone read your epic tome – they’ll only drag you down with their criticism.
+12. Finally, don’t let anyone read your epic tome – they’ll only drag you down with their criticism.
 Publish and be damned, as some famous author once said.

-I’ve always believed you can’t teach anyone to be a good writer – that’s something they have to work out for themselves.
-A little guidance is great, but I’m pretty certain that you only get to be good by constantly striving to be the best, by being critical, by cutting the dross, by working at it and being a writer.
+I’ve always said you can’t teach anyone to be a good writer – that’s something they have to work out for themselves, but it’s pretty certain that you only get to be good by constantly striving to be the best, by being critical, by cutting the dross, by working at being a writer.